Nancy Cantor

-Nancy Ellen Cantor (born April 2, 1952) is an American academic administrator and the chancellor of Rutgers University-Newark, in Newark, New Jersey.
-A social psychologist, Cantor is recognized for her scholarly contributions to the understanding of how individuals perceive and think about their social worlds, pursue personal goals, and how they regulate their behavior to adapt to life's most challenging social environments.
-Previously, Cantor was the first woman chancellor at Syracuse University.
-Prior to that she was the first woman chancellor at the University of Illinois at Urbana-Champaign.
-Earlier, she had been provost at the University of Michigan.
+Nancy Ellen Cantor (born February 4, 1952) is an American academic administrator who is currently President of Hunter College.

+She was previously the chancellor of Rutgers University-Newark, in Newark, New Jersey from 2014 to 2024 and the first woman chancellor at both Syracuse University from 2003 to 2014 and the University of Illinois at Urbana-Champaign from 2001 to 2004.

 Early life and education

 Cantor was born in New York City.
 She received her A.B. in 1974 from Sarah Lawrence College and her Ph.D. in psychology in 1978 from Stanford University.
 At Stanford, Cantor initiated a program of research on person prototypes with Walter Mischel inspired by the categorization research of Eleanor Rosch and Carolyn Mervis.

 Career

-Cantor is widely recognized for helping forge a new understanding of the role of universities in society that re-emphasizes their public mission.

-Early career

 Early in her career, Cantor held teaching positions at the University of Michigan and Princeton University.
-As an academic administrator, she served as provost and executive vice president for academic affairs at the University of Michigan and then chancellor of the University of Illinois at Urbana-Champaign.
+As an academic administrator, she served as provost and executive vice president for academic affairs at the University of Michigan from 1997 to 2001 and then chancellor of the University of Illinois at Urbana-Champaign from 2001 until 2004.